Azure/fleet/docs/troubleshooting/README.md

 ### Investigation Steps:

 - In the `ClusterResourcePlacement` status section, examine the `placementStatuses` to identify clusters with the `WorkSynchronized` status set to `false`.
 - Locate the corresponding `ClusterResourceBinding` for the identified cluster.
-This resource should indicate the status of the `Work`, whether it was created or updated.
+Please check this [section](#how-to-find-the-latest-clusterresourcebinding-resource) to learn how to get the latest `ClusterResourceBinding`.
+This resource should indicate the status of the `Work` whether it was created or updated.
 - A common scenario leading to this issue is the user input for the `rollingUpdate` configuration being too strict.
 Verify the values for `maxUnavailable` and `maxSurge` to ensure they align with your expectations.

 ### Example Scenario: